wren-lang/wren/doc/site/core/string.markdown

 In UTF-8, a single Unicode code point (very roughly a single "character") may be encoded as one or more bytes.
 This means you can't directly index by code point.
-There's no way to find, say, the fifth code unit in a string without walking the string from the beginning and counting them as you go.
+There's no way to jump directly to, say, the fifth code unit in a string without walking the string from the beginning and counting them as you go.

 Because counting code units is relatively slow, string methods generally index by *byte*, not *code unit*.
 When you do: